jabney/swiftSet/README.md

 ##### The Wrapper Method

 Another option for adding objects to sets is to wrap them using `Set.wrapObj()`.
-This method requires a bit of extra work, but it may be desirable in cases where you want to mix objects in a set with other types such as strings and/or numbers but you don't want to use the [Object `hkey` Method](#the-object-hkey-method).
+This method requires a bit of extra work, but it may be desirable in cases where you want to mix objects in a set with other types such as strings and/or numbers.
 When objects are wrapped, they're given a wrapper object which has a `toString` method.
 The default `toString` method of the wrapper is suitable for `Number`s and `String`s, but it will likely not be readily suitable for some other types such as object literals.
 In these cases a custom toString method can be specified in the initial call to `wrapObj`.
 The wrapper will have a property called `item` which will contain the object that was wrapped.

 ```javascript
 var